-Milwaukee's Discovery World Museum, also known as the James Lovell Museum of Science, Economics, and Technology has a wide variety of exhibits.
-Many of the displays are interactive and suitable for children, teenagers, and adults alike.
-The museum also presents a changing roster of traveling exhibits related to the disciplines in its name.
+Milwaukee's Discovery World Museum - also known as the James Lovell Museum of Science, Economics, and Technology - has a variety of interactive exhibits sure to fascinate young and old alike.
+Located on the lakeshore and boasting a stunning architectural design, the museum also presents an ever-changing roster of traveling exhibits related to the disciplines highlighted in its name.

 Official site: www.discoveryworld.org